 Carving a turkey doesn’t have to be a dreaded task.
 It really isn’t that hard as long as you avoid a few common mistakes.
-Basically, if you can carve a chicken, you can carve a turkey (and if you can’t, just practice).
+Basically, if you can carve a chicken, you can carve a turkey — and if you can’t, you just need a little practice.

 Set yourself up for success by arranging your tools.
-Use a large cutting board because turkeys are enormous and you don’t want half of your bird rocking back-and-forth while it hangs off the board.
+Use a large cutting board, because turkeys are enormous and you don’t want your bird hanging off the board and rocking back-and-forth while you are trying to carve it.

 Now that you know how to start, read on to find out what you shouldn’t do while carving your turkey this Thanksgiving.